jurinho17-sv/my-portfolio-astro/src/content/posts/02-cs61a-week1-2.md

 ![Yes I'm cooked.](./_images/02-cs61a-week1-2/iamcooked.png)

 For week 1, there were no heavy things yet, but like my professor said,

 > "All complex things always begin with fundamentals"

 Let's go.

+---

 ## A. Functions

-> "Fundamentally, the qualities of good functions all reinforce the idea that functions are abstractions."
+> "Fundamentally, the qualities of good functions all reinforce the idea that **functions are abstractions.**"

 This was the first main topic covered in this class.